Basic Approach to Corporate Governance

-We believe that both direct oversight of business execution by Non-Executive Directors and oversight by Audit & Supervisory Board Members who remain distant from the decision making and operation of business execution should work jointly to ensure highly effective oversight performance.
-The company has adopted the "company with Audit & Supervisory Board” model where an Audit & Supervisory Board, composed of the Audit & Supervisory Board Members, is established and appointed as an independent agent.
+We believe that both direct oversight of business execution by the Non-Executive Directors and oversight by Audit & Supervisory Board Members that stays distant from the decision making and operation of business execution should work jointly to ensure highly effective oversight performance.
+The company adopts “the company with Audit & Supervisory Board system”, which establishes an Audit & Supervisory Board composed of Audit & Supervisory Board Members appointed as independent agents.

-The Board of Directors is composed of at least as many Non-Executive Directors as Executive Directors to ensure its capacity to correct faulty, insufficient, or excessive business executions.
-While External Directors should be the core of Non-Executive Directors on account of their high degree of independence, at least one Non-Executive Director is appointed from within the company to complement the External Directors’ knowledge in business fields and the corporate culture of the company so that the efficiency of oversight performance by the Non-Executive Directors is enhanced.
+Moreover, the Board of Directors has been formed with Non-Executive Directors at its core so as to enable correction and remediation of errors, insufficiencies, and recklessness in business execution.
+External Directors also constitute the majority of the members of the Board of Directors.
+The core of Non-Executive Directors shall be External Directors with a high degree of independence and diverse perspectives.
+Moreover, at least one Non-Executive Director is appointed from within the Company to complement the External Directors’ knowledge in the business fields and the culture of the Company, so that the efficiency of oversight performance by the Non-Executive Directors is enhanced.

 Policy for Determining Executive Compensation

-Compensation paid to Directors and members of the Audit & Supervisory Board is determined based on the Executive Compensation Policy established by the Board of Directors, subject to approval by the Compensation Committee.
+Compensation paid to Directors and members of the Audit & Supervisory Board is determined based on the policy on the determination of the details of compensation, etc. for individual Directors established by the Board of Directors, subject to approval by the Compensation Committee.

 Basic Approach to the Internal Control System